apache/nuttx/Documentation/platforms/arm/stm32f1/boards/hymini-stm32/index.rst

          CONFIG_STM32_CAN2 must also be defined)
        CONFIG_CAN_EXTID - Enables support for the 29-bit extended ID.
 Default Standard 11-bit IDs.
+       CONFIG_CAN_TXFIFOSIZE - The size of the circular tx buffer of CAN messages.
+         Default: 8
-       CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
+       CONFIG_CAN_RXFIFOSIZE - The size of the circular rx buffer of CAN messages.
          Default: 8
        CONFIG_CAN_NPENDINGRTR - The size of the list of pending RTR requests.
          Default: 4